nancynaluz/women-tech-makers-diversity-talk/women-tech-makers.md

 #[fit] Defining Guidelines and Etiquette in the Workplace

 ---
-**"Slack — especially on the #general channel, but really everywhere — does not allow for nuance, and is not built to foment discourse about sensitive topics..."**
+"Slack — especially on the #general channel, but really everywhere — does not allow for nuance, and is not built to foment discourse about sensitive topics..."

 ---

-**"I know this can be seen as an overreaction.
+"I know this can be seen as an overreaction.
 I would absolutely love to facilitate a discussion about how best to handle/discuss stuff like this to make sure everyone feels included.
-I'll give some thought as to how to accomplish that soon (if you have suggestions please let me know)."**
+I'll give some thought as to how to accomplish that soon (if you have suggestions please let me know)."
-- ALEX NEMEROFF (co-founder & design/UX lead)
+####*- ALEX NEMEROFF (co-founder & design/UX lead)*

 ---
 #[fit] Women in Tech Groups
 #[fit] foster discussion, mentorship, and community

+^ Pixelles, Montreal All Girl Hack Night, PyLadies, Yes Montreal Women in Tech, Montreal Girl Geeks ^ I went to these meetups before Ladies Learning Code was even a thing in Montreal and they inspired me.
+^ I've met the most incredible women through these meetups and each of these groups have built communities that I aspire to build for Ladies Learning Code.
+^ I recently participated in a focus group for women in STEM at YES Montreal Women in Tech and it brought up some really fantastic discussions about workplace, male colleagues, etc. I recently confessed in an interview I did with Andrea Zoellner, another speaker here today, that I'm not 100% comfortable going to meetups where a small percentage of the room is female.
+My first year entering into tech, I was thrilled about the free pizza and beer and networking.
+Now, I'm more selective and I prefer to go to meetups where I know at least one other person going or women-in-tech oriented meetups.
+It's something that I hope to overcome but it's for sure a barrier for me.

 ---

-#[fit]Final thoughts
+##Final thoughts

 ^ Am I saying that everyone needs to be a developer?
 Am I saying that from this point forward that your team should only hire female developers?
 Not really.
 I think that learning to code should be accessible.
 I think we should teach our kids about technology and coding so that they don't have these assuming ideas of whether or not the tech field is for them.
 I think that companies and those that are hiring should be aware of these issues and conscious when their team is all females.
 I think when we say that we are proud of our company culture, we need to address whether or not that culture has allowed for diversity to grow.